do-community/kubernetes-tool/src/kubernetes-tool/descriptions/README.md

 ## Kind Descriptions

 Descriptions of the kinds of deployments belong in `text_descriptions.ts`.
 These are used during categorisation.
+Additionally, the "Learn more..." lnks can be found in `learn_more.ts`.